 Statisticians are instrument makers, tool builders.
 This is a difficult and honorable profession, but it is not science.
-Of cource scientists can be part time statisticians.
+Of course scientists can be part-time statisticians.
 But it is important to distinguish the two types of activities, and to recognize that statisticians do not make statements about the truth or generalizabilty of results.
-This is not their responsability.
-Not our responsability, I should say, because I am a statistician.
-This paper looks at the way some of our tools are being used these days.
+This is not their responsibility.
+Not our responsibility, I should say, because I am a statistician.
+This chapter looks at the way some of our tools are being used these days.
 I will do my utmost to avoid being an old-fashioned prescriptive statistician.
 Thou shalt not indulge in the abomination called factor analysis, thou shalt not correlate rank numbers, and all that nonsense.
-On the other hand I do feel some responsability for the use of these tools, the same type of responsability that people should feel who make cigarettes or chain saws or boxing gloves or guns.
+On the other hand I do feel some responsibility for the use of these tools, the same type of responsibility that people should feel who make cigarettes or chain saws or boxing gloves or guns.